Balamory: Audience

-The programme is aimed at pre-schoolers although often reached an older audience.
+The programme is aimed at pre-schoolers, although often reached an older audience.
 The show can also be seen in a humorous light.
 The characters in Balamory are somewhat naive and lighthearted.
 The storyline revolves around simple problems designed to challenge pre-schoolers' minds.

 Production

-The show was first confirmed to be in production on 20 November 2001, under the working title of Apple Cross before it was named Balamory in August 2002.
+The show was first confirmed to be in production on 20 November 2001, under the working title of Apple Cross before the title Balamory was announced in August 2002.
 Producers wanted a title that rhymed with Tobermory, as well as a title that rhymed with Story.
 An unaired test pilot named Applecross was filmed.
 No plotline is known, since the production was never released to the public.

 Filming locations

-Balamory was filmed mostly in Tobermory on the Isle of Mull, with the exception of scenes at Archie's castle filmed in East Lothian, and other scenes such as the nursery and the Mainland City, which were filmed in Glasgow.
+Balamory was filmed mostly in Tobermory on the Isle of Mull, with the exception of scenes at Archie's castle filmed at Fenton Tower in East Lothian.
+Other scenes such as the nursery and the Mainland City, were filmed in Glasgow.

 The nursery was part of North Glasgow College in Barmulloch for series 1 and 2, which was then knocked down.
 In series 3 and 4, the nursery was a custom-built set outside the BBC studios in Maryhill.

 Cancellation

-On 30 April 2005, the BBC announced that it would not order another season of the series, citing that it wanted to experiment and create more new programme ideas.
+On 30 April 2005, the BBC announced that it would not order another series, citing that it wanted to experiment and create more new programme ideas.
 The show continued to be repeated on CBeebies until 3 July 2016.
-By then only the first two series, series 1 and 2 (except the last episode of series 2) respectively, continued to be repeated as the last two series, series 3 and 4, as well as the last episode of Series 2 could not be repeated due to licensing issues from 22 January 2010 onwards.
+By then, only the first two series (except the last episode of Series 2) continued to be repeated, as the last two series, as well as the last episode of Series 2, could not be repeated owing to licensing issues from 22 January 2010 onwards.

 By the time the programme was cancelled, many of the cast were also keen to move on.
 Miles Jupp, who played Archie, stated that the fame from his role was causing problems in his comedy career, with parents taking their children to his standup routine at the Edinburgh Fringe on the presumption that it was age-appropriate.
-Julie Wilson Nimmo, who played Miss Hoolie, complained that she could not take her children to the local play area without being "mobbed."
+Julie Wilson Nimmo, who played Miss Hoolie, complained that she could not take her children to the local play area without being "mobbed".
 Mary Riggans, who played Suzie Sweet, died in 2013.
 Andrew Agnew, who played PC Plum, went on to work for Tattiemoon Productions and direct the children's TV show Me Too!, which shared similarities in concept with Balamory.
-Although set in Scotland, it is primarily set in a city rather than a coastal town.